ngchrbn/Java_Synchronization/README.md

  and semaphore
 ## Problem Description:

-t is required to simulate a limited number of devices connected to a router’s Wi-Fi using Java threading and semaphore.
+It is required to simulate a limited number of devices connected to a router’s Wi-Fi using Java threading and semaphore.
 Routers can be designed to limit the number of open connections.